BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 ```

 #### Scope of Directives
 Directives are only within that file so when defining a macro, it will only exist for a code within the same file as that macro.
-Additionally, directives only apply to the code following the mac
+Additionally, they do not need to be called to take effect like an ordinary variable or function definition as the preprocessor doesn't understand C++ syntax.
+Also note that directives only apply to
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIwMTI5MDc4NCwyMDU4Mjc4ODM2LDM5ND
+eyJoaXN0b3J5IjpbNjk1MDQ1OTIzLDIwNTgyNzg4MzYsMzk0ND
-QwODE2OCwxMTc1Nzc4Nzk5LDkyOTA0MzQ1NCwtNzM0MTE1NzE4
+A4MTY4LDExNzU3Nzg3OTksOTI5MDQzNDU0LC03MzQxMTU3MTgs
-LC0xODU4NzgzNzk5LDYzMDM1NzMyMSwtMjQ2MjA0ODE2LDgzMj
+LTE4NTg3ODM3OTksNjMwMzU3MzIxLC0yNDYyMDQ4MTYsODMyOT
-kzOTY2MiwxNzE5MTU5MzU0LC0xOTQwOTc4Njk1LC0xNTkzMDgz
+M5NjYyLDE3MTkxNTkzNTQsLTE5NDA5Nzg2OTUsLTE1OTMwODMw
-MCwtMjgyMDg0NTk2LC0xNjkyMTc2NTY4LC0xOTg2NDk5ODAwLD
+LC0yODIwODQ1OTYsLTE2OTIxNzY1NjgsLTE5ODY0OTk4MDAsMT
-E1OTUxOTIyNzYsMTI2MzEyOTk1LC04MzcxODE1OTQsMTczOTA0
+U5NTE5MjI3NiwxMjYzMTI5OTUsLTgzNzE4MTU5NCwxNzM5MDQ5
-OTYzXX0=
+NjNdfQ==
 -->